Aigengoku/Othermod/README.md

 painted deck joker: +3 hand size but -1 joker slot

+zodiac deck joker: planet and tarot cards appear 2x as frequently

+magic deck joker: creates a fool tarot card after exiting shop

+anaglyph deck joker: 1 in 2 chance to create a double tag after any blind

+ghost deck joker: 1 in 3 chance to create a spectral card after exiting shop

 torture: +1 mult per round

 rich gets richer: +30 mult if you have 30$ or more